the emotional labor of pain

 Tangled up with guilt is the feeling of being misunderstood.
 By doctors who want you to pop pills that give you other horrible symptoms like IBS and severe depression and a compromised immune system and no libido—pills that will eventually stop working, anyway, after they’ve ruined your gut beyond repair; or who encourage expensive, time-consuming surgeries that would create scar tissue that may cause even more pain and increase your risk of other reproductive issues, eventually leading to a hysterectomy.
 By friends who think you aren’t even “trying” to “fix” it because your focus is on holistic solutions instead of Western band-aid care.

 But how can anyone else decide which existence is better for you?
 This one, or the one where your gut is always upset and you catch every cold and flu that comes around?
 This one, or the one where you have post-op fistulas that cause constant pain even when using the restroom?
-What sounds worse: endometriosis that leaves you bed-ridden with labor-like pain contractions for 3 days a month, or a partial colectomy that leaves you with recurrent bowel obstructions that require surgery each time?
+Which sounds worse: endometriosis that leaves you bed-ridden with labor-like pain contractions for 3 days a month, or a partial colectomy that leaves you with recurrent bowel obstructions requiring surgery each time?

 You question your own sanity.
 Are you weak, is it all in your head?
 Does the pain still count today if it comes every few hours, or only if it lasts for several?
 On a scale of 1-10 with 10 being call an ambulance, does the pain have to be above a 3, or a 6, for it to be acceptable to work from home?
 Are you allowed to feel better when the pain is finally gone, or do you have to be a martyr for the disease?
 Can you still find beauty in the tiny moments to find the strength to keep going?